Gasoline is a human-made substance that people use primarily to fuel vehicles and other machines that use an engine.

 Burning gasoline releases several harmful chemicals, one of which is carbon monoxide.
 Carbon monoxide is a colorless, odorless gas that can be deadly when people inhale it in high concentrations or for a prolonged time.

-For this reason, it is never safe to run a car or use gas-fuelled machines or tools in an enclosed area.
+For this reason, running a car or use gas-fuelled machines or tools in an enclosed area is never safe.

 Symptoms of gasoline poisoning